duncanmcclean/simple-commerce/docs/core-concepts.md

 ---
-title: Overview
+title: 'Core Concepts'
 ---

 ## Everything's just an entry

 With Simple Commerce, all of your products, orders & customers are normal entries in Statamic.

 This means you can take advantage of everything entries have to offer: front-end routing, multi-site localisations, fast search capabilities & more.